ShouWenWang-Lab/shouwenwang-lab.github.io/join-us/index.md

 {% include carousel.html data="carousel" height="50" unit="%" duration="5" number="1" %}

-We are a multi-disciplinary, computational biology lab at [Westlake University](https://en.westlake.edu.cn/faculty/shouwen-wang.html).
-We collaborate closely with other groups to use state-of-the-art single-cell omics technologies to study multi-scale questions in cell differentiation and development.
-We welcome individuals with backgrounds in computational biology, experimental biology, physics, computer science and other disciplines to join us.
+We are a multi-disciplinary lab at [Westlake University](https://en.westlake.edu.cn/faculty/shouwen-wang.html) devoted to lineage tracing.
+We have both a wet and a dry lab, with equal size.
+We welcome individuals with backgrounds in experimental biology or quantitative training to join us.

-Successful candidates will have the opportunity to tackle fundamental biological questions in cell differentiation and development, receive cross-disciplinary training, and experience the joy of creating at the cutting edge.
-We are always looking for passionate, talented and dedicated new team members!

 ## Postdoc

+For wet lab, candidates with a Ph.D. in biology and substantial wet lab experience are encouraged to apply.
+Experience with sequencing library generation is a plus.

-An ideal candidate for this position will have a Ph.D. in a quantitative field such as computational biology, statistics physics, computer science, or applied mathematics.
+For dry lab, an ideal candidate for this position will have a Ph.D. in a quantitative field such as computational biology, statistics physics, computer science, or applied mathematics.
 Excellent programming and communication skills are a must.
 Experience in the analysis of high-throughput sequencing data is highly desirable.
 Outstanding candidates with a strong quantitative background but limited experience in biology may also be considered.

-We have also established a wet lab and are interested in bridging the gap between dry and wet lab research.
-Candidates with a Ph.D. in biology and substantial wet lab experience are encouraged to apply.

 If you are interested in joining us, please send me an email along with a brief cover letter, a detailed CV and at least two recommendation letters.
 Please indicate “Applying for Postdoc (Your name)” in the email subject.
 More details and benefits are [here](/pdfs/Shouwen_jobs.pdf).